Jsavage1325/iclms_cryptography_research_project/README.md

 python lwe.py
 ```

-Below are detailed some questions that you may want to answer as part of your research project.
+Below are detailed some questions and extension tasks that you may want to answer or complete as part of your research project.
+They are all optional, but hopefully give you some ideas about where you can go with this task and consquently, your project write-up.

 ### LWE Potential Extension Tasks